Agency outsourcing systems: add offshore capacity without chaos

 - Agency outsourcing works when one lane has an owner, a checklist, a review point, and a metric before more work is added.

-- Start with 10 to 20 offshore hours per week across one fulfillment or admin workflow, then review the pilot after 30 days.
+- Start with 10 to 20 offshore hours per week across one fulfillment or admin work process, then review the pilot after 30 days.

 - Protect client quality with red-line rules for money, contract terms, unhappy customers, and same-day deadlines.